SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/auth-application/index.md

 ### How is the system user token used?

-The system user token is primarily a means to perform **non-interactive operations** on the APIs.
-It is:

-* used to [obtain a valid system user ticket][8] credential from SuperID
+The system user token is a secret string used by background processing applications to [obtain a valid system user ticket][8] credential.
-* used by the application for all background processing

 The system user **token** is **not** used for direct access to any customer tenant web services.
 For that, you need the system user **ticket**.
 Therefore, you must use the token to obtain a valid ticket credential.

-In the future, system user functionality will be replaced with OAuth 2.0 Client Credentials flow, which will not have the sliding expiration behavior.
+In the future, system user functionality will be replaced with OAuth 2.0 Client Credentials flow.

 ![Non-interactive token flow][img2]